josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 the concern outlined in {lack-transparency} about the need for improved timeliness of sharing of information and decisions and seeking community comments.
-There is a need for agreement between the IETF community and the IETFAdminOrg about the where to draw the line between community's need for information and the need to keep some business and personnel data confidential.
-The devil here is in the details and it would be expected that one of the first tasks for the IETFAdminOrg Executive Director would be to document how IETFAdminOrg would engage with the community and to vet that proposal with the community.
+There is a need for agreement between the IETF community and the IAO about the where to draw the line between community's need for information and the need to keep some business and personnel data confidential.
+The devil here is in the details and it would be expected that one of the first tasks for the IAO Executive Director would be to document how IAO would engage with the community and to vet that proposal with the community.

 ## Board Formation and Responsibilities

-The IETFAdminOrg board would be responsible for conducting oversight of IETFAdminOrg's execution of its responsibilities, as described in
+The IAO board would be responsible for conducting oversight of IAO's execution of its responsibilities, as described in
 {{responsibilities}}.
 This responsibility entails a number of concrete functions analogous to those currently preformed by the IAOC:

-* To hire, fire, and review the performance of the Executive Director of IETFAdminOrg.
+* To hire, fire, and review the performance of the Executive Director of IAO.

 * To provide high-level direction for the Executive Director's work.

-* To ensure that IETFAdminOrg has the financial and business stability that it needs to be able to meet the needs of the IETF, including approving an annual budget proposed by the Executive Director.
+* To ensure that IAO has the financial and business stability that it needs to be able to meet the needs of the IETF, including approving an annual budget proposed by the Executive Director.

-* To ensure that IETFAdminOrg is run in a manner that is transparent and accountable to the IETF community.
+* To ensure that IAO is run in a manner that is transparent and accountable to the IETF community.

 The board would be purely an oversight body.
 Its responsibilities would be limited to those listed above.
 It would not conduct any of the IETF's administrative work.

-The role of the IETFAdminOrg board would be to ensure that the strategic orientation of IETFAdminOrg is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
+The role of the IAO board would be to ensure that the strategic orientation of IAO is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
 The board is not intended to represent the IETF community in defining the IETF's needs; to the extent that is